lo21-p23-project/lo21-project/README.md

+# Shotten-Totten

+Project of the Shotten-Totten game for LO21.

+# Build

+To build the project, please run `make`.

+# Contribute

+To contribute to the project, please follow the code guidelines. (soon)

-# lo21-project
+# Contributors
-Project related to Schotten-Totten